Aetna reaches $120 million settlement over reimbursements

-(Reuters) - Aetna Inc (AET.N), the third-largest U.S. health insurer, has agreed to pay as much as $120 million to settle nationwide litigation over how it reimburses members for out-of-network medical services.
+(Reuters) - Aetna Inc (AET.N), the third-largest U.S. health insurer, has agreed to pay as much as $120 million to settle nationwide litigation over how it pays claims for services by out-of-network providers.

 The accord calls for Aetna to pay $60 million into a general settlement fund, plus as much as $60 million more depending on how many people submit claims.